Java unlimited runtime class and resource redefinition.

 Download and install latest DCEVM Java patch +

 -XXaltjvm=dcevm -javaagent:hotswap-agent.jar to get basic setup.
 You can attach agent jar to the running JVM using the following example code snippet.
 Optionally add hotswap-agent.properties to your application to configure plugins and agent behaviour.

-Each application framework (Spring, Hibernate, Logback, …) needs special reloading mechanism to keep up-to-date after class redefinition (e.g. Hibernate configuration reload after new entity class is introduced).
+Each application framework (Spring, Hibernate, Logback, …) needs special reloading mechanisms to keep everything up-to-date after class redefinition (e.g. Hibernate configuration reload after a new entity class is introduced).
 Hotswap agent works as a plugin system and ships preconfigured with all major framework plugins.
-It is easy to write your custom plugin even as part of your application.
+It is easy to write your own custom plugin for your application, if needed.

 This project is very complex due to lot of supported frameworks and various versions.
 Community contribution is mandatory to keep it alive.
 You can start by creating a plugin inside your application or by writing an example/integration test.
 There is always need for documentation improvement :-).
 Thank you for any help!